This document describes how to implement TKey derived classes.

 for this pointer and, possibly, a member function to set it.
 This is needed

-in order to implement the At()
+in order to implement the At() function.

-TKey
+TKey and

-derived classes use untyped pointers, i.e. pointers of type TAny*
+derived classes use untyped pointers, i.e. pointers of type TAny*.

 It may be desirable to provide type safety by further deriving a templated